What is Sit N Go Poker?

 Con – SNGs Don’t Have Much Technical Poker

 You’ll see Sit N Gos develop into short stack poker mode quite quickly.
 That’s great if you are happy to play short stack poker.
 But if you are looking to develop as a poker player and master post flop poker than Sit N Go poker isn’t for you.
 The strategy is mostly around push/fold and very little technical post flop poker is required.
+As such, you won’t develop advanced Texas Hold’em strategy playing SNGS.

 Con – SNGs Can Be Boring

 This may be a contentious “con” but I find sit n go poker quite boring.
 The predefined nature, the same opponents, the same pay-outs.
 Where cash games and tournaments are dynamic and engaging, sit n go poker is more rigid and predictable.
+You can easily fall into auto-pilot mode playing SNGs, which is rarely a good thing.